 Each director must be elected by a majority of the votes cast; meaning that each director must receive more "FOR" votes (among votes properly cast at the annual meeting or by proxy) than "AGAINST" votes.
 Abstentions and broker non-votes will not affect the outcome of the vote.
-If the votes cast for any nominee do not exceed the votes cast against the nominee, our board of directors will consider whether to accept or reject such director's resignation, which is tendered to our board of directors pursuant to our amended and restated bylaws and corporate governance guidelines.
+If the votes cast for any nominee do not exceed the votes cast against the nominee, our Board will consider whether to accept or reject such director's resignation, which is tendered to our Board pursuant to our amended and restated bylaws and corporate governance guidelines.